MarionLegrandLogrami/stacomiR/Installation/README.md

 		 - Password: the SQL user password
 	 - `Test` your connection
 	 - When it is OK, `Save` it

+**⚠ If you don't have a PostgreSQL ODBC driver please use stack builder to install it first, or download it from the [PostgreSQL website](https://www.postgresql.org/ftp/odbc/versions/)**

 ### 3.3.2 On Linux host
 There should be a PostgreSQL ODBC package in your favorite distribution.
 The only thing to do is to install it.